MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 # Microsoft 365 Copilot adoption community in Viva Engage

-Network admins and corporate communicators can now enable a new type of community in Viva Engage specifically built to support adoption of Microsoft 365 Copilot.
+Network admins and corporate communicators can now enable a new type of Viva Engage community specifically built to support adoption of Microsoft 365 Copilot.
-The **Microsoft 365 Copilot adoption community** makes it easier for users to ask questions, seek support from peers and IT admins, and learn best practices for Microsoft Copilot.
+The **Microsoft 365 Copilot adoption community** makes it easier for users to ask questions, seek support from peers and IT admins, and learn best practices for Copilot.

 A discoverable banner in the home feed provides access for network admins and corporate communicators who have setup privileges for this feature.